zgoey/azure_ml_capstone/starter_file/README.md

  ![image](automl_model.png)

 ## Hyperparameter Tuning
-For the hyperparameter tuning, we use  a k-nearest neighbor model, because it is simple and at the same time flexible enough to capture complicated decision boundaries.
+For the hyperparameter tuning, we use  a k-nearest-neighbor model, because it is simple and at the same time flexible enough to capture complicated decision boundaries.
 Using Bayesian parameter sampling, we try to optimize over three parameters:
  1. Number of neighbors (range = {1,2,...,100})
  2. Neighbor voting weigts (range = {'uniform', 'distance'})
  3. Embedding preceding neighbor search (range = {'none', 'lab', 'nac'}